 Heritage assets are government-owned assets that have one or more of the following characteristics: historical or natural significance; cultural, educational, or artistic importance; or significant architectural characteristics.
 Entities provide protection and preservation services to maintain all heritage assets in the best possible condition as part of America's history.
 Examples of heritage assets include the Declaration of Independence, the U.S. Constitution, and the Bill of Rights preserved by the National Archives.
 Heritage assets are classified into two categories: collection and non-collection.
 Collection type heritage assets include objects gathered and maintained for exhibition, for example, museum collections, art collections, and library collections.
 Non-collection type heritage assets include parks, memorials, monuments, and buildings.
-In some cases, heritage assets may serve two purposes: a heritage function and general government operations.
-In those cases, the heritage asset should be considered a multi-use heritage asset if the predominant use of the asset is in general government operations (e.g., the main Treasury building used as an office building).
-The cost of acquisition, improvement, reconstruction, or renovation of multi-use heritage assets should be capitalized as general PP&E and depreciated over its estimated useful life.
+In some cases, heritage assets should be considered a multi-use heritage asset if the predominant use of the asset is in general government operations (e.g., the main Treasury building used as an office building).
+The cost of acquisition, improvement, reconstruction, or renovation of multi-use heritage assets is capitalized as general PP&E and depreciated over its estimated useful life.